 Since the 1970s, some back pedalling has occurred because it became difficult to even conceive of an event which could possibly damage him, or adversaries who were worthy enough to take him on.
 However, most of the extreme abilities still remain including - most importantly of all for my argument in this essay - his indestructibility.

 So is Batman a Superhero?

 So now we come to the controversial bits, and first I'll attend to Batman.
-I was quite perplexed as to just why Batman is considered a superhero.
+I was quite perplexed as to just why Batman is even considered a superhero.
 In my own naïve way, I had assumed a superhero needed superpowers, and he doesn't have any!
-I needed help to understand this, so just like the Dark Knight, I enlisted the aid of a sidekick to assist; Luke, who was the friend of a work colleague of mine and a Batman fan, gave me all these arguments in Batman's defence:
+I needed help to understand this, so just like the Dark Knight, I enlisted the aid of a sidekick to assist; not Robin, but Luke, who was the friend of a work colleague of mine.
+As a Batman fan, he gave me all these arguments in Batman's defence: